dgiormov/ista.agenda.builder/README.md

 Build web application using: mvn clean install

-get war file and put it in web application server
-For best use download SDK form: https://tools.hana.ondemand.com
+get war file and deploy it on web application server For best use download SDK form: https://tools.hana.ondemand.com